LegoGwin/fabric_showcase/README.md

 ### 📊 Sample: `control_tasks` Metadata

-This table defines the characteristics of each task and the dataset it targets:
+This table defines the characteristics of each task.
+The dataset it targets is computed from a view of the task related metadata:

 | task_id             | is_active | stage_name | lineage_name |